browserengineering/book/book/animations.md

             self.should_clip)
 ```

-Constructing `draw_list` involves looping over the ancestor effects in
+Now loop over the ancestor effects in reverse order, and cloning them &
-reverse order, and cloning them & connecting them together into a recursive
+connecting them together into a recursive chain.
+This might look complicated,
-chain:
+but all it's doing is copying the chain of recursive ancestor effects, and
+placing a `DrawCompositedLayer` at the bottom.

 ``` {.python expected=False}
 class Browser: